getsentry/sentry-ruby/README.md

 ## Requirements

 We test on Ruby 2.3, 2.4, 2.5, 2.6 and 2.7 at the latest patchlevel/teeny version.
 We also support JRuby 9.0.
-Our Rails integration works with Rails 4.2+ (including Rails 5).
+Our Rails integration works with Rails 4.2+, including Rails 5 and Rails 6.

 ## Getting Started